-We have integrated on this web offer the Google Analytics component (with anonymization function).
-Google Analytics is a web-analysis service.
-Web-analysis is the collecting, compilation and evaluating of data concerning the behaviour of the visitors to websites.
-A web-analysis service collects – amongst other things – data on from which website (the so-called referrer) a data subject has come to a website from (so-called referrers), which sub-pages of the website were accessed or how often and for what period a subsite was watched.
-Web-analysis is used primarily for optimization of a website and for cost-benefit analysis of Internet advertising.
+We have integrated the Google Analytics component (with anonymization function) on this web offer.
+Google Analytics is a web analysis service.
+Web analysis is the collection, compilation and evaluation of data about the behavior of visitors to web offers.
+Among other things, a web analysis service collects data on which website a data subject came to a website from (so-called referrers), which sub-pages of the website were accessed or how often and for how long a sub-page was viewed.
+A web analysis is predominantly used for the optimization of a website and for the cost-benefit analysis of internet advertising.

-The party responsible for the processing uses the suffix „_gat._anonymizeIp“ for the web analysis via Google Analytics.
-With the aid of this suffix the IP-address of the Internet connection of the data subject is abbreviated and anonymized if the access to our website comes from a member state of the European Union or from another signatory of the agreement on the European Economic Area.
+The controller uses the addition "_gat._anonymizeIp" for web analysis via Google Analytics.
+By means of this addition, the IP address of the Internet connection of the data subject is shortened and anonymized by Google if access to our website is from a member state of the European Union or from another state party to the Agreement on the European Economic Area.

-The purpose of the Google Analytics component is the analysis of the visitor flows to our website.
-Google uses the data and information obtained in order to – amongst other things – evaluate the use of our website, to prepare for us online reports which show the activities on our website and to provide further services linked with the use of our website.
+The purpose of the Google Analytics component is to analyze the flow of visitors to our website.
+Google uses the data and information obtained, among other things, to evaluate the use of our website, to compile online reports for us that show the activities on our website, and to provide other services related to the use of our website.

-Google Analytics sets a cookie on the IT system of the data subject.
-What cookies are has been explained above.
-The setting of cookies enables Google to analyse the use of our web offer.
-With each call of an individual page of this web offer, which is operated by the party responsible for the processing and on which a Google Analytics component has been integrated, the Internet browser on the IT-system of the data subject is automatically caused by the particular Google Analytics component to transmit data to Google for the purpose of online analysis.
-Within the framework of this technical process, Google obtains knowledge of personal data such as the IP-address of the data subject, which data enables Google to - amongst other things - trace the origin of the visitor and clicks and as a consequence to make possible the issuing of commission invoices.
+Google Analytics sets a cookie on the information technology system of the data subject.
+What cookies are has already been explained above.
+By setting the cookie, Google is enabled to analyze the use of our website.
+By each call of one of the individual pages of this web offer, which is operated by the controller and on which a Google Analytics component has been integrated, the internet browser on the information technology system of the data subject is automatically caused by the respective Google Analytics component to transmit data to Google for the purpose of online analysis.
+As part of this technical process, Google obtains knowledge of personal data, such as the IP address of the data subject, which Google uses, among other things, to track the origin of visitors and clicks and subsequently enable commission calculations.

-With the aid of cookies items of information related to personal data, e.g. the access time, the place from which an access started and the frequency of the visits to our web offer by the data subject, are stored.
-With each visit to our web offer this personal data including the IP-address of the Internet connection used by the data subject is transmitted to the United States of America.
-This personal data is stored by Google in the U.S.A.
-In certain circumstances Google passes on this personal data as collected via the technical process to third parties.
+By means of the cookie, personal information, for example the access time, the location from which an access originated and the frequency of visits to our website by the data subject, is stored.
+Each time the data subject visits our website, this personal data, including the IP address of the internet connection used by the data subject, is transmitted to Google in the United States of America.
+This personal data is stored by Google in the United States of America.
+Google may pass on this personal data collected via the technical procedure to third parties.
 For this data transfer, we have concluded an agreement with Google based on the standard contractual clauses adopted by the Commission pursuant to Art.
 46 (2) lit. c GDPR.

-Further information and the valid and applicable data protection regulations of Google can be called under https://www.google.de/intl/de/policies/privacy/ as well as under http://www.google.com/analytics/terms/de.html.
-Google Analytics is explained in more detail under this link: https://www.google.com/intl/de_de/analytics/.
+Further information and the applicable data protection provisions of Google can be found at https://www.google.de/intl/de/policies/privacy/ and at http://www.google.com/analytics/terms/de.html.
+Google Analytics is explained in more detail under this link https://www.google.com/intl/de_de/analytics/.